tisfeng/Easydict/README_EN.md

   <img src="https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/Mlw8ty-1681955887.png" width="50%">
 </div>

-- `Enter`: After entering text, press Enter to start the query.
+- `Enter`: After entering the text, press Enter to start the query.
-- `Shift + Enter`: Enter a newline.
+- `Shift + Enter`: Enter a new line.
 - `Cmd + ,`: Open the settings page.
 - `Cmd + Q`: Quit the app.
 - `Cmd + K`: Clear the input text.
 - `Cmd + Shift + K`: Clear the input box and query results, the same as clicking the clear button in the lower right corner of the input text.
-- `Cmd + I`: Focus the input text.
+- `Cmd + I`: Focus on the input text.
 - `Cmd + Shift + C`: Copy query text.
 - `Cmd + S`: Play the pronunciation of the query text.
 - `Cmd + R`: Query again.